Bastei: History

-The name Bastei ("bastion") indicates the inclusion of the steep, towering rocks in the old defensive ring around Neurathen Castle.
-In 1592 the rock is first mentioned by Matthias Oeder in the course of the first state survey by the Electorate of Saxony as Pastey.
-As the region of Saxon Switzerland was explored and developed for tourism, the Bastei rocks became one of its first tourist attractions.
-Its lookout point was first referred to in travel literature in 1798 in a publication by Christian August Gottlob Eberhard.
+The name Bastei ("bastion") refers to the inclusion of steep, towering rocks in the old defensive ring around Neurathen Castle.
+The rocks were first mentioned as Pastey in 1592 by Matthias Oeder during the first state survey by the Electorate of Saxony.
+As the region of Saxon Switzerland was explored and developed for tourism, the Bastei became one of its first tourist attractions.
+The lookout point was first referred to in travel literature in 1798 in a publication by Christian August Gottlob Eberhard.
 One of the first walking guides who took visitors to the Bastei was Carl Heinrich Nicolai, who wrote in 1801: "What depth of feeling it pours into the soul!
 You can stand here for a long time without being finished with it (…) it is so difficult to tear yourself away from this spot."

-To begin with, the Bastei was only comparatively easily accessible from Wehlen and Lohmen.
-Numerous artists reached the Bastei over the so-called Painter's Path, the Malerweg.
+The Bastei was only readily accessible from Wehlen and Lohmen with numerous artists reaching the Bastei over the so-called Painter's Path, the Malerweg.
 Caspar David Friedrich painted his famous picture Felsenpartie im Elbsandsteingebirge ("Rocks in the Elbe Sandstone Mountains") based on the Bastei.
 Ludwig Richter also sketched the Bastei.
-From Rathen, access used to be more difficult; but in 1814 a staircase with 487 steps was laid that climbed out of the Wehlgrund valley past the Vogeltelle to the rocks.
+From Rathen, access was more difficult; but in 1814 a staircase with 487 steps was built that climbed out of the Wehlgrund valley past the Vogeltelle to the rocks.

 At Pentecost in 1812, the Lohmen butcher, Pietzsch, started the first catering services for visitors to the Bastei.
-From two simple huts he sold bread, butter, beer, brandy, coffee and milk.
+From two simple huts he sold bread, butter, beer, brandy, coffee, and milk.
 Two years later a kitchen and a cellar were built below one of the rock overhangs and the lookout point was fitted with a railing.
-In February 1816, Pietzsch was given a licence to sell spirits; unfortunately the modest huts he had built were destroyed in a fire in September that same year.
+In February 1816, Pietzsch was given a license to sell spirits; the modest huts he had built were destroyed in a fire in September of the same year.
 In June 1819, August von Goethe reported: "Friendly huts and good service with coffee, double beer, spirits and fresh bread and butter really revived the tired wanderer ...".
-In 1820, the spirit licence went to the Rathen judge (Erblehnrichter), Schedlich.
+In 1820, the spirit license was granted to the Rathen judge (Erblehnrichter), Schedlich.